JimSycurity/LeastPrivilegeSharpHound/README.md

 - **What privileges are required for session enumeration?**
   - Membership in the local Administrators group on the remote host(s) where sessions are being collected is the default permission requirement.
   - Adding the SharpHound collection account as a member of the builtin Print Operators group allows collection of this data.
 Group Policy Preferences can assist with configuring tiered collection.
 It is only necessary to add a collection account to the builtin domain Print Operators group if collecting sessions from Domain Controllers.
+Unfortunately, the Print Operators group is not available on Windows desktop OSes.
 - **What privileges are required for local group collection?**
   - Membership in the local Administrators group on the remote host(s) where local group membership is being collected is the default permission requirement.
   - The SharpHound collection account can be configured with an Allow ACE on the DACL of the registry key HKLM:\SYSTEM\CurrentControlSet\Control\Lsa\RestrictRemoteSam.
 The preferred method to do this is via the GPO setting [Network access: Restrict clients allowed to make remote calls to SAM](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/security/threat-protection/security-policy-settings/network-access-restrict-clients-allowed-to-make-remote-sam-calls)